 Scripture of the Day

-Mass Readings—Tuesday of the Twenty-third Week in Tempus per annum
+Mass Readings—Friday of the Fourteenth Week in Ordinary Time

-The Gospel according to Luke, chapter six, verses twelve thru nineteen.
+The Gospel according to Matthew, chapter ten, verses sixteen thru twenty-three.

 Commentary: Reflection by Bishop Robert Barron (Word on Fire):